-98. The Inquiry Board has determined that the breach concerning the "early invoicing", and the long-held misunderstanding of what constitutes the frame stage, is in the mid to high range of offending, especially that it involved four owners who were seriously inconvenienced by Kassiou's conduct.
+104. The Inquiry Board has determined that the breach concerning the "early invoicing", and the long-held misunderstanding of what constitutes the frame stage, is in the mid to high range of offending, especially that it involved four owners who were seriously inconvenienced by Kassiou's conduct.

-Penalty for section 55 Breach
+Penalty range for section 55 Breaches

-- 99. This breach was also a serious breach because it was deliberate and the building practice of only issuing an amended building permit at the end of the build the long-held misunderstanding of the requirements of section 55 of the Building Act 1993 and the building permit regime. - 100.
+- 105. These breaches were also serious.
+The breaches were deliberate and the building practice of only issuing an amended building permit at the end of the build demonstrates a long-held misunderstanding of the requirements of section 55 of the Building Act 1993 and the building permit regime. - 106.
 The offending is in the mid to high range.